-It is about helping you see the direction you want to take and, finding the confidence and personal power to make the appropriate decisions and move forward and enjoy the contact with loved ones and others.
+Counselling it is about helping you see and consider the possible direction(s) available and finding the confidence and personal power to make the appropriate decisions.